Are Solar Panels Worth it in 2023?

 In South Australia, there are numerous rebate programs, including the South Australia Home Battery Scheme and the Virtual power plant and sustainability incentives in Adelaide.
 The subsidies offered can go as high as $6,000.
 Check here if you qualify for this.

-In NSW, the state government has introduced two solar and home battery programs in 2020, i.e., Solar for Low-Income Households and Empowering homes.
+In NSW, the state government has introduced two solar and home battery programs in 2020, i.e., Solar for Low-Income Households and Empowering Homes.
 These programs will run for 10 years until 2030 and target the installation of over 300,000 battery systems.
 Check your eligibility here.

-In the ACT, the government provides two incentive programs to the residents for both solar and home battery installation, i.e., Solar for Low-Income program and Next Generation Energy Storage Program.
+In the ACT, the government provides two incentive programs to the residents for both solar and home battery installation, i.e., the Solar for Low-Income program and Next Generation Energy Storage Program.
 These rebates are worth $825/kW for systems up to 30kW.
 Check your eligibility here.